 # Powershell script blocks

-Get-ChildItem $CaseDir -Recurse -Filter '*PowerShell_Operational.evtx' |
+Get-ChildItem $CaseDir -Recurse -Filter '*PowerShell_Operational.evtx' -ErrorAction Stop |

-ForEach-Object { Get-WinEvent -Path $_.FullName -FilterXPath '*[System[EventID=4104]]' } |
+ForEach-Object { Get-WinEvent -Path $_.FullName -FilterXPath '*[System[EventID=4104]]' -ErrorAction SilentlyContinue } |

 ForEach-Object {